marouane-tabib/YouCan_Challange_FullStack/README.md

 | product price | `required, numeric, min:1`|
 | product category_id | `required, numeric, id is exists in categories table`|

-## Features
-Create products via Laravel Artisan CLI.
-Filter by category and sort by price via view.

-- Ability to create a product (from web and cli)
-- A listing products with ability to sort by price, or/and filter by a category (from web)

 ## Usage
 ### Testing
 Artisan command to run your tests: